ballerina-platform/ballerina-dev-website/community.md

 - Found a bug in the compiler, runtime, standard library, or tooling?
 Create an issue in the <a href="https://github.com/ballerina-platform/ballerina-lang/issues">ballerina-lang</a> repo.
 - Found a bug in the language specification?
 Create an issue in the <a href="https://github.com/ballerina-platform/ballerina-spec/issues">ballerina-spec</a> repo.
 - Found a bug on the website?
 Create an issue in the <a href="https://github.com/ballerina-platform/ballerina-dev-website/issues">ballerina-dev-website</a> repo.
+- Found a security flaw?
+Send an email to security@ballerina.io.
+For details, see the <a href="https://ballerina.io/security/">security policy</a>.

 ## Want to help us make Ballerina popular?!